-1. Each year (usually in November), CFEST Grants hosts an orientation seminar for faculty interested in the FPDC program.
+- 1. Each year (usually in November), CFEST Grants hosts an orientation seminar for faculty interested in the FPDC program.
 However, we still need to do a better job advertising the program to the faculty at large.
 This general unfamiliarity combined with reduced limits and funding led to a general lack of interest.
 CFEST must continue to pursue new methods of informing faculty of the program, as well as seeking more funding for locally funded research grants.
 Once faculty commit to participating, we need to find ways to make the applications stronger.
-We already work with faculty as they prepare and revise their applications, but we are still underperforming compared to other PASSHE institutions.

-2. The CFEST budget, subject to the university's general budget pressures, does not currently have the capacity to fund a significant number of research grants locally.
-CFEST will try to set aside some funds for FPDC on the assumption there will be no PASSHE program this year.
+We already work with faculty as they prepare and revise their applications, but we are still underperforming compared to other PASSHE institutions. - 2.
+The CFEST budget, subject to the university's general budget pressures, does not currently have the capacity to fund a significant number of research grants locally.
+Fortunately PASSHE FPDC funding was restored in the recent contract.
+However, this only allows support for a few projects.
 CFEST encourages the administration to increase the CFEST budget to allow for both healthy travel and research programs, as soon as the university budget allows.